Researcher | Research Overview

 - Levy HL, Milanowski A, Chakrapani A, Cleary M, Lee P, Trefz F, Whitely C, Feillet F, Feigenbaum A, Bebchuk J, Christ-Schmidt H, Dorenbaum A, for the Sapropterin Research Group.
 A Phase-III randomized placebo-controlled study of the efficacy of sapropterin dihydrochloride (tetrahydrobiopterin, 6-BH4) in reducing phenylalanine levels in subjects with phenylketonuria.
 Lancet, 2007; 370:504-10.

-- Levy HL et al. Recommendations for evaluation of responsiveness to tetrahydrobiopterin (BH4) in phenylaketonuria and its use in treatment.
-Molec Genet Metab 2007 Dec; 92(4):287-91.
+- Levy HL, Burton B, Cederbaum S, Scriver C. Recommendations for evaluation of responsiveness to tetrahydrobiopterin (BH4) in phenylketonuria and its use in treatment.
+Molec Genet Metab, 2007;92:287-91.